List of EastEnders characters introduced in 2008: Storylines

-Morgan, his mother and siblings Tiffany Dean (Maisie Smith), Liam Butcher (James Forde) and Whitney were evicted by their landlord.
-After the family slept at a bus shelter and Bianca assaulted a police officer, Morgan and his siblings spent a week in care before the family moved to Walford, where they moved in with his great-grandmother Pat Evans (Pam St Clement).
+Morgan, his mother Bianca and siblings Liam Butcher (James Forde), Tiffany, and Whitney were evicted by their landlord.
+After the family slept at a bus shelter and Bianca assaulted a police officer, Morgan and his siblings spent a week in care before the family moved to Walford, where they moved in with his maternal great-grandmother Pat Evans (Pam St Clement).
 A family party was held where Morgan and his half-siblings met their extended family.
 Bianca entered Morgan into a Beautiful Baby Competition at The Queen Victoria public house but was forced to withdraw him due to his age.
 A few days later he celebrated his third birthday at a restaurant with his family.
 It was initially thought that Morgan was the son of Bianca's partner, Tony King (Chris Coghill), but his ethnicity made it clear that this was not the case after Tony was released from prison.
 Bianca said Morgan was the result of a one-night stand with an unknown man, but had always seen Tony as his father.

 Morgan became ill and was diagnosed by Dr. Poppy Merritt (Amy Darcy) with chicken pox.
 Pat had to move out briefly, as she had never had the illness.
 When Tony was arrested for having a sexual relationship with Whitney, Morgan started asking for his dad.
 The family made up an excuse as he was too young to understand what Tony had done.
 Janine Butcher (Charlie Brooks) and Ryan Malloy (Neil McDermott) used Morgan to raise money for their rent, pretending they were his parents and were collecting money for a new playground.
 While trying to make a sandwich, Morgan accidentally squirted tomato ketchup on a hoody belonging to his recently deceased uncle, Billie Jackson (Devon Anderson).
-Liam hid it and later tried to wash the stain out but their grandmother Carol Jackson (Lindsey Coulson) saw it and slapped him.
-Morgan startsed to follow Liam around, fearing he would die as well, but Ricky and Janine reassured him.
+Liam hid it and later tried to wash the stain out but their maternal grandmother Carol Jackson (Lindsey Coulson) saw it and slapped him.
+Morgan started to follow Liam around, fearing he would die as well, but Ricky and Janine reassured him.
 He ran away from home after Bianca was jailed but was found.
 Morgan started asking questions about his father so Bianca told him his father was Barack Obama.
 Knowing the truth, Whitney secretly took Morgan to see Ray Dixon (Chucky Venn), his real father.
 Ray did not know about Morgan's existence and was delighted to meet his son.
 Whitney begged Morgan not to tell Bianca that he had met his father.
 Ray came to Walford to see Morgan but Bianca tried to hide him, before realising they had already met.
 She did not want Ray to have contact with Morgan until Whitney convinced her, and they spent time together.
 Bianca allowed Ray to cook a meal for the family but told him to leave when he mentioned his daughter, Sasha Dixon (Rebecca Sanneh).
 Morgan met Sasha but Bianca was furious when she found out.